 Helping Nordic consumers look after their economy and the environment through increasing the energy efficiency of their homes.

-The aim of the Nordic Energy Efficient Mortgages (NEEM) Hub is to scale up lending to energy renovations in the Nordics to meet EU green deal, as well as ambitious national climate targets.
+The aim of the Nordic Energy Efficient Mortgages (NEEM) Hub is to scale up lending to energy renovations in the Nordics to meet the EU green deal, as well as ambitious national climate targets.

 The hub is comprised of a long list of institutions from the financial sector, behavioural scientists, mortgage specialists and authorities, and digital technology communities from across the Nordics, all guided by Copenhagen Economics.
+The project is a part of the existing Energy Efficient Mortgages Initiative and is supported by Horizon 2020.

 A brief summary of the Nordic Energy Efficient Mortgage Hub highlighting the main aims of the Hub and the barriers that have to be overcome.